DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

         Example: 34.244.168.125
 ------
 ### Let's start

+You will have two remote machines, each one assigned with a name of an animal.
+Pick one to become your Ansible Control Node (src).
+The second will become the Ansible Remote host (dst)

 #### 1. Install Ansible (if you haven't already)

+You should run the following commands from `http://<your_animal>.ldn.devopsplayground.com/wetty/`

 Check whether Ansible is installed by running:

         $ ansible --version